 Storyboard targets a variety of operating systems for embedded UI development across a range of microcontrollers and microprocessors.
 For many developers, Linux is the OS of choice for development for MPU targets.
 What about for MCUs?
 We see a lot of RTOS options, but where does Linux fit in the MCU world?
 One option is uClinux.

 As a variation of the Linux kernel, uClinux targets microcontrollers and provides a compelling OS alternative to developers building applications for MCU platforms who are accustomed to developing for Linux-based MPU targets. uClinux benefits from the extensive support for components and communication found in Linux and is a robust and versatile OS for a range of embedded products.

-Storyboard Suite supports uClinux as a target OS and is showcased in our latest demo image for the NXP RT1050.
+Storyboard supports uClinux as a target OS and is showcased in our latest demo image for the NXP RT1050.

 Download our full-featured 30-day FREE trial today and test drive it for your embedded UI development.